ershadul05/QBTC-Quantum-BTC-/README.md

 This repositary describe the source code of the paper publised in DICTA conference titled "Enhancing Image Representation and Compression: An Innovative Nz-Nqer Framework With Block Truncation Quantum Coding".
+The URL lilnk for this article is  "https://ieeexplore.ieee.org/document/10410955".